How I Started in Photography

 I have over 1300 acceptances in PSA and FIAP recognised international exhibitions with 112 awards including 19 medals.

 I was awarded the AFIAP distinction in 2009 and EFIAP in 2011.
 Also in 2011 I was awarded the EPSA distinction of the Photographic Society of America.
 I was very pleased to achieve the Associateship of the Royal Photographic Society in 2009 with a panel of prints showing details of sandstone rocks.

 I like photographing landscapes, especially in low or dramatic light.
 I also enjoy city photography, looking for unusual angles on interesting buildings, inside as well as outside.
 I have tried photographing people too, but mainly at events such as carnivals, not in the studio.
 Although most of my work is in colour, I do get a special ‘buzz’ from a good monochrome.

 What I Do Now

-I no longer enter international exhibitions and now concemtrate on making pictures to show in talks to camera clubs and photographic societies, which I do with my wife Paula.
-All our talks are print talks using Permajet paper and we have been added to the team of Permajet supported speakers.
-I also do judging at camera clubs, trying to put something back into photography after having gained so much from others.
+I no longer enter international exhibitions and have been concemtrating on making pictures to show in talks to camera clubs and photographic societies, which I have been doing with my wife Paula.
+All our talks are print talks using Permajet paper and we have been on the team of Permajet supported speakers.
+I have also been doing judging at camera clubs, trying to put something back into photography after having gained so much from others.
 However, it is now time to srart taking life a little easier so as from the end of 2022 we will not be visiting clubs to do talks and I will no longer be doing any judging.
 I shall continue to take photographs, though, and look forward to putting up more galleries on this website.
 I shall also continue to use Permajet paper for personal and club use as it really does give impressive results.